GCDigitalFellows/GCDRI_databases/dboutline.md

 	FROM students;
 	```

-4. This filters the records that are returned by their value in the "id" field:
+4. This filters the records by their value in the "id" field:
 	```
 	--SHOW ALL FIELDS FOR EACH RECORD IN THE TABLE STUDENTS WHERE THE VALUE OF THE --ID FIELD IS EQUAL TO "3"